d-dof/survey_in_m2/survey_in_m2.md

 <a name="kushilevitz1993"> </a>[36] Eyal Kushilevitz and Yishay Mansour.
 Learning decision trees using the fourier spectrum. *SIAM Journal on Computing*, 22(6):1331–1348, 1993.

 <a name="ash2020"> </a>[37] Jordan T Ash, Chicheng Zhang, Akshay Krishnamurthy, John Langford, and Alekh Agarwal.
 Deep batch active learning by diverse, uncertain gradient lower bounds.
 In *International Conference on Learning Representations*, 2020.

+<a name="grandvalet2005"> </a>[38] Yves Grandvalet and Yoshua Bengio.
+Semi-supervised learning by entropy minimization.
+In *Advances in Neural Information Processing Systems*, pages 529–536, 2005.